Lyken17/Moving-Sales/PS4/README.md

 # Playstation 4
-It is the first version of PS4, not slim or pro.
+It is the first version of PS4, neither slim nor pro.

 ## Specs